 - Lack of clear industry standards and legislation

-- Unorganized transport sector and suboptimal cold chain logistics
+- The unorganized transport sector and suboptimal cold-chain logistics

 - Readiness to adopt technology and innovation

 Companies want to see 3PLs as business partners on the same level of technology, culture, strategy, and goals.
 KLOUDIP – a telematics software developer – releases EPORT delivery ecosystem that helps address at least half of these challenges.